- Who collects and processes your information?

 Pupil data is essential for the schools’ operational use.
 Whilst the majority of pupil information you provide to us is mandatory, some of it requested on a voluntary basis.
 In order to comply with the data protection legislation, we will inform you at the point of collection, whether you are required to provide certain pupil information to us or if you have a choice in this.

 - How long do we store data?

 Personal data relating to pupils at Viewley Hill Academy and their families is stored in line with the school’s Data Retention Document which can be viewed on request at the school.

-In accordance with the GDPR, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.
+In accordance with the UK-GDPR, the school does not store personal data indefinitely; data is only stored for as long as is necessary to complete the task for which it was originally collected.

 - Who do we share pupil information with?

 We routinely share pupil information with: